zognin/tp/docs/DeveloperGuide.md

 The list mechanism is facilitated by updating the filtered list in `ModelManager` with the predicate that shows all objects in the specified entity list.

 The Filtered List is a JavaFX `ObservableList` that is observed by the respective entity Ui Panel.
-Changes made to this list will case the Ui panel to re-render, showing all objects of the specified entity.
+Changes made to this list will cause the Ui panel to re-render, showing all objects of the specified entity.

 #### Usage Scenario